nikkipunjabi/NumericValueToWord/README.md

 #### Quick start:

-  - In order to run this application, please clone this repository and Debug - Start Debugging (or F5) from Visual Studio
+  - In order to run this application, please clone this repository
+  - Run the .sln file in Visual Studio and Debug - Start Debugging (or F5) from Visual Studio

 ![Start-Debugging](http://www.nikkipunjabi.com/Sitecore/numericvaluetoword/start-debugging.png)